ChainSafe/blst-ts/doc/repo.md

 The only one that needs to be explicitly handled is `blst` which is installed as a submodule

+TODO: Need to do more research about dll linking to verify we do not need to specifically build openssl as a submodule.

 ```sh
 git submodule update --init
 ```

 ## Style Guide

+An attempt was made to use the Google style guide for C++.
+It's possible that the implementation does not fully comply.
+While the code looks "readable" it may be work going through the guide again and updating for compliance.
+The style guide can be found [here](https://google.github.io/styleguide/cppguide.html).